allanchua101/serverless-ninja/README.md

 - Design for resiliency and indempotency
 - Serverless has limits
 - VPC and Coldstarts
-- Not everything is suitable for serverless
+- Serverless is not for everything.